Chicago – New York Electric Air Line Railroad: End of original railway

 The refusal of the city to allow fare rises for journeys in Gary led to a shortfall in income which caused the Gary and Interurban Railway company to default on a bond issue repayment at the start of 1915.
 As a result, a receiver was appointed on October 17, 1915.

 On January 1, 1916, one of the original cars and the GSB&C's work motor met in a head-on collision in fog at Brooks just west of Air Line Park.
 The passenger car was telescoped and had to be scrapped, three people were killed and twelve injured.

 On September 18, 1917 the receiver oversaw the breakup of the G&I into its constituent parts, and their separate sale.
 The original Air Line company shareholders were finally wiped out.

 The GSB&C was capitalised at $7,000,000.
-Its assets, comprising the line, rolling stock and equipment, were sold for $75,000.
-This was an upset price, meaning that it was the minimum acceptable according to a true valuation.
+(Note: equivalent to $ in adjusted for inflation) Its assets, comprising the line, rolling stock and equipment, were sold for $75,000.
+(Note: equivalent to $ in adjusted for inflation) This was an upset price, meaning that it was the minimum acceptable according to a true valuation.
 Since the company was a statutory public service, for the next 24 days a shuttle was run from La Porte to Goodrum.
 After the required legal formalities, service on the Air Line railway ceased on November 3, 1917, and the tracks and bridges east of Goodrum were recovered for scrap.